-Information on the 2013-2014 application guidelines for the three types of grants that are awarded to Marquette faculty as part of the Way Klingler Faculty Development Program is located below.
+Information on the 2016-2017 application guidelines for the three types of grants that are awarded to Marquette faculty as part of the Way Klingler Faculty Development Program is located below.
 The development program features a series of awards intended to advance research and scholarship and was made possible through an $18 million donation by Helen Way Klingler announced in May, 2004.

-Way Klingler Fellowship: Given to full-time regular faculty at the associate or full professor rank with significant scholarship and higher potential.
+Way Klingler Fellowship (application will be available by October 1, 2015): Given to full-time regular faculty at the associate or full professor rank with significant scholarship and higher potential.
 Faculty will be nominated by academic deans or self-nominated with dean endorsement.
 Based upon a recommendation from the selection committee, Way Klingler Fellowships will be awarded in two categories, labeled “science” or “humanities/social sciences”.
 Science applicants are those with a track record of strong research funding whose research requires higher expense items, such as, equipment, supplies, and research staff.
 Typically, those from the natural sciences, engineering and biomedical science would address this category.
 Humanities/social science applicants are those with a national recognition for scholarship whose critical research requirements may be time, access to information and travel.
 Typically, those from the humanities, communications, business administration, and education, and many areas designated as social sciences would address this category.
 In some social science areas and disciplines such as nursing, it may be possible to address either category depending on the specific research focus.
 The selection of category is thus not one set by discipline; but rather, determined by the applicant.
-Two Way Klingler Fellowships will be awarded in 2013, one in each applicant-designated area of science or humanities/social sciences.
+Two Way Klingler Fellowships will be awarded in 2016, one in each applicant-designated area of science or humanities/social sciences.
 The science fellow will receive $50,000 annually for three years and the humanities fellow will receive $20,000 annually for three years.
 The fellows will be chosen by the Committee on Research.
-Application deadline for submission by the deans is January 18, 2013 (Check with your dean’s office to confirm the college application deadline).
+Application deadline for submission by the deans is January 15, 2016 (Check with your dean’s office to confirm the college application deadline).
 In order to provide the opportunity for as many faculty as possible to benefit from the Way Klingler Fellowship, the Committee on Research has also voted to restrict past recipients from being considered again until ten years after their original award date.